singhanju12340/MyTeacher/content/challanges/Audit Service Challanges.md

 ---
 Creation Time: Thursday, September 12th 2024
-Modified Time: Friday, January 17th 2025
+Modified Time: Thursday, January 30th 2025
 ---
 1. Fetch all vins ingestion within 30 days
 2. Fetch Vin History for 30 days
 3. Fetch Detail of given txnId
-4. fetch All TxnId history for 1 dayfetch all vin with failed ingestion at any step with in 30 days
+4. fetch All TxnId history for 1 day fetch all vin with failed ingestion at any step with in 30 days